 Modern technology has changed so many aspects of modern life, including the way we get around.
 Nowadays, apps on your phone allow you to hitch a ride pretty much anywhere, and anytime you like, and leading rideshare providers Uber and Lyft have completely cornered the market, standing out as two of the big names in the business.

-Uber is hugely popular, going from strength to strength since its founding back in 2009 and now boasting tens of millions of users worldwide.
+Uber is hugely popular, going from strength to strength since its founding back in 2009 and now boasting tens of millions of users worldwide, with 20 billion total Uber trips having been taken since it launched.
 The company prides itself on its speedy service and impressive safety record, but Uber is not for kids.
 The rules state that any riders under the age of 18 have to be accompanied by an adult.

 In spite of this, teens have been finding ways to get around Uber’s rules and many parents even book Ubers and Lyfts for their little ones too.
 Many other parents, meanwhile, are looking for kid-friendly alternatives, and several companies have answered the call, offering carpool and rideshare services designed with younger people in mind, putting proper rideshare safety precautions in place for every parent’s peace of mind.
 Here are a few popular examples.